Suicide Risk and Prevention for Kentucky Nurses

 ASSESSING THE PLAN, LETHALITY, AND RISK

 The evaluation of a suicide plan is extremely important in order to determine the degree of suicidal risk.
-When assessing lethality of a plan, it is important to learn all the details about the plan, the method chosen, and the availability of means.
+When assessing the lethality of a plan, it is important to learn all the details about the plan, the method chosen, and the availability of means.
 People with definite plans for a time, place, and means are at high risk for suicide.
 Someone who is considering suicide without making a plan is at lower risk.

-Suicidal deaths are more likely to occur when persons use highly damaging, fast-acting, and irreversible methods—such as jumping from heights or shooting—and do so when rescue is fruitless.
+Suicide deaths are more likely to occur when persons use highly damaging, fast-acting, and irreversible methods—such as jumping from heights or shooting—and do so when rescue is fruitless.

 IMPULSIVITY AND SUICIDE